Confused about the difference between a longboard, skateboard, and cruiser?

-Wheels on longboards and cruisers are usually softer and wider (78a-85a range) compared to skateboard wheels (95a-101a).
-The softer the wheel, the better for cruising on the street because they absorb pebbles and cracks easier.
+Wheels on longboards and cruisers are usually softer and wider (78a-85a range) than skateboard wheels (95a-101a+).
+The softer the wheel, the better for cruising on the street because they absorb vibrations better.

 How To Choose?

-If you answered yes to any of those, then you’re probably best off with a traditional skateboard.
+If you want to mainly learn tricks, you’re best off with a popsicle-shaped skateboard.

-Then you're most likely best off with a longboard.
-However, there are several different categories of longboards, like freestyle, freeride, downhill (to name a few).
+You’re most likely best off with a longboard if you want a larger setup.
+However, there are a few different categories of longboards.
 If you’re confused about which category is right for you, check out my beginner’s longboard guide.

-If that's the case, then a cruiser is probably your best option.
-Maybe something like the Landyachtz Dinghy (one of my favorite cruisers at the moment)
+A cruiser skateboard is probably your best option if that’s the case.
+Maybe something like the Landyachtz Dinghy (one of my favorite cruisers).

-Don’t get too hung up on the technicals.
-Just make a decision, because it’s all about getting outside, shredding with your friends, and having fun.
+Decide because it’s all about getting outside, shredding, and having fun.